Senior Research Fellow (adjunct)Matt Hobbs

-It is difficult to envisage a future where obesity prevalence decreases in environments that actively promote it
+It is difficult to envisage a future where health improves in environments that actively hinder it

-Most recently, he has been invited as part of the international advisory panel for Perspectives in Public Health a flagship journal of the Royal Society for Public Health (MRSPH).
-Matthew became a Fellow of the Higher Education Academy (FHEA & PGCHE), has studied and worked in Australia, at Loughborough University and also works as a health, physical activity and obesity consultant.
+He is on the international advisory panel and is deputy editor for Perspectives in Public Health a flagship journal of the Royal Society for Public Health (MRSPH) and is a Fellow of the Higher Education Academy (FHEA & PGCHE).

 - Desjardins MR., Murray ET., Baranyi G., Hobbs M. and Curtis S. (2023) Improving longitudinal research in geospatial health: An agenda.
 Health and Place 80 http://dx.doi.org/10.1016/j.healthplace.2023.102994.